-- The Saskatoon Laboratory - Seed Science and Technology Section (SSTS), if the notice of import conformity has not been issued; or
+- CFIA's seed Import Conformity Assessment (ICA) office, if the notice of import conformity has not been issued or

-Similarly, importations of wheat as grain for food or feed use may not be subsequently used for the purposes of plant propagation unless the required importation documentation has been submitted to the SSTS and a notice of import conformity is issued.
+Similarly, importations of wheat as grain for food or feed use may not be subsequently used for the purposes of plant propagation unless the required importation documentation has been submitted to the CFIA's ICA office and a notice of import conformity is issued.

 - If a seed shipment contains: